 Chest X-ray.
 This test is used to take still pictures of your heart and lungs and can detect if your heart is enlarged.

 Your doctor may recommend a stress test to see how your heart functions while it is working hard during exercise or when medication is given to make it beat fast.

 In an exercise stress test, electrodes are placed on your chest to monitor heart function while you exercise, usually by walking on a treadmill.
-Other heart tests may also be performed in conjunction with a stress test.
+Other heart tests may be done with a stress test.

 Tilt table test

 This test is sometimes used to help your doctor better understand how your tachycardia contributes to fainting spells.
 Under careful monitoring, you'll receive a medication that causes a tachycardia episode.
 You lie flat on a special table, and then the table is tilted as if you were standing up.
 Your doctor notes how your heart and nervous system respond to these changes in position.